Cambridge University Cricket Club

-Cricket at Cambridge University
+Cricket at the University of Cambridge

-Players who represent Cambridge in the university match against Oxford are awarded a "Blue", which recognises sporting achievement at the highest level whilst a student at the university.
+Players who represent Cambridge in the University Match against Oxford are awarded a "Blue", which recognises sporting achievement at the highest level whilst a student at the university.
 As of 2018, Cambridge meets Oxford at Lord's in first-class and limited-overs matches, and a "Blue" is awarded to anyone who plays for Cambridge in either fixture.

-Those representing the Second XI (the Crusaders) are eligible for a "Colour" if they represent the Crusaders against Oxford's 'Tics.
-Despite a large winter training-squad, and many players representing the university over the summer months (up to 50 players from the training squad and college level) rarely are more than a total of 12 Blues and 12 Colours awarded.
-Women cricketers are awarded a Half-Blue for playing in the one-day match at Lord's and a discretionary full Blue if any of them meet the relevant criteria laid down by the Blues Committee.
+Those representing the (in recent years considered the Second XI) are eligible for a "Crusaders' Colour" if they represent the Crusaders against Oxford's Authentics.
+Despite a large winter training-squad, and many players representing the university over the summer months (up to 50 players from the training squad and college level), rarely are more than a total of 12 Blues and 12 Colours awarded.
+Women cricketers are awarded a Half-Blue for playing in the one-day match against Oxford and a discretionary full Blue if any of them meet the relevant criteria laid down by the Blues Committee.